gpappsoft/privacyidea-docker/README.md

 Simply deploy and run a privacyIDEA instance in a container environment.

 > [!Important]
-> #### The base-image will changed from ``python-slim`` to [Wolfi OS](https://github.com/wolfi-dev) soon.
+> #### The base-image changed from ``python-slim`` to [Wolfi OS](https://github.com/wolfi-dev).
-> You can check and test the new approach in the dev-distroless branch.
-The current main branch will be moved and archived.
-Further information comming soon.
+> The old approach is still available in the ```python-slim``` Branch.

 ## Overview
 [privacyIDEA](https://github.com/privacyidea/privacyidea) is an open solution for strong two-factor authentication like OTP tokens, SMS, smartphones or SSH keys.

 This project is a complete build environment under linux to build and run privacyIDEA in a container environment.
-It uses the official [python](https://pypi.org/project/privacyIDEA/) image and the official [privacyIDEA-Project](https://pypi.org/project/privacyIDEA/)  from PyPi.
-The image uses [gunicorn](https://gunicorn.org/) to run the app.
+It uses the [Wolfi OS](https://github.com/wolfi-dev) image and the official [privacyIDEA-Project](https://pypi.org/project/privacyIDEA/)  from PyPi.
+The image uses [gunicorn](https://gunicorn.org/) from PyPi to run the app.

 **The main goals of this project are to:**
 - Give an idea how to run privacyIDEA in a container.
 - Build and run the container image, simple and fast.
 - Deploy different versions and/or stages (e.g. production, staging, devel ...) with the same or different configuration on the same host.
 - Easy deploy a "full-stack" (e.g. privacyIDEA, radius, database and reverse proxy) with docker compose.
-- Keep the container's image simple and slim.
+- Keep the container's image simple, slim and secure.
-- Build images with no changes to the original privacyIDEA code and few additional scripts as possible inside the image to run the container.
+- To build images with no changes to the original privacyIDEA code and as less as possible additional scripts as possible inside the image to run the container.

 **What this project is not:**
 - A fully tested and "production-ready" installation of privacyIDEA for *your* container environment.
 - A possible way to ignore the [privacyIDEA Documentation](https://privacyidea.readthedocs.io/en/latest/)
 - A guide on how to use docker
+- A guid how to configure and use privacyIDEA

-> [!Note]
+> [!Important]
 > The image does **not include** a reverse proxy or a database backend.
 Running the default image as a standalone container uses gunicorn and a sqlite database.
-This is not suitable for a production environment.
+Using sqlite is not suitable for a production environment.
 >
 > A more 'real-world' scenario, which is often used, is described in the [Compose a privacyIDEA stack](#compose-a-privacyidea-stack) section.
 >
 > Also check the [Security considerations](#security-considerations) before running the image or stack in a production environment.

-While decoupling the privacyIDEA image from dependencies like Nginx, Apache or database vendors, it is possible to run privacyIDEA with your favorite components.
+**While decoupling the privacyIDEA image from dependencies like Nginx, Apache or database vendors ect., it is possible to run privacyIDEA with your favorite components.**

-If you prefer another approach or would like to test another solution, take a look at the [Khalibre / privacyidea-docker](https://github.com/Khalibre/privacyidea-docker) project.
+If you prefer another approach or would like to test another solution, take a look at the [Khalibre / privacyidea-docker](https://github.com/kheeklab/privacyidea-docker) project.
 This project might be a more suitable solution for your needs.

 ### tl;dr